Haslemere Educational Museum: Other features

 As well as the collections and interactive exhibits within the museum building there are extensive grounds, including a herb garden, pond, meadow and woodland featuring a large variety of wild plants which in turn attract wildlife.
 There is an observation beehive.

 The museum has facilities for exhibitions and runs regular workshops, courses and lectures for people of all ages, as well as providing outreach visits to schools and community groups.

 With the help of the Heritage Lottery Fund, the museum is establishing online databases and enabled the employment of a full-time professional education specialist.

 The museum and Haslemere Natural History Society (HNHS) are closely associated; the museum's library includes some of HNHS's reference works, and HNHS holds talks at the museum during the winter.

-Among the patrons of the museum (2014) are Sir Vernon Ellis, Chairman of the British Council, Professor of Paleontology Richard Fortey, and lifelong supporter of museums Loyd Grossman.
-There is a considerable corporate patronage.
+Patrons of the museum (2025) include politicians Baroness Virginia Bottomley and Sir Jeremy Hunt MP, Chairman of the British Council Sir Vernon Ellis, lifelong supporter of museums Loyd Grossman and former Poet Laureate Sir Andrew Motion.
+There is a considerable educational and corporate patronage.
 Professor David Bellamy in his book A Natural Life declared the museum to be his favourite when a child.

 The museum hosts the Haslemere Visitor and Local Information Centre.